Frequently asked questions

 Yes, you can do that up to 24 hours in advance.
 You can then get a refund minus the transaction fee.
 Please contact us.

-Can I combine my boat tour with a visit to the Sealcentre?
+Can I combine my boat trip with a visit to the WEC?

 Of course you can!
-However, you need to buy different tickets for both activities.
-A ticket for a boat tour does not give you access to the centre and vice versa.
-Also note that the boat departs from Lauwersoog harbour.
-The Sealcentre is located in Pieterburen.
-These two places are 20 kilometres apart.
-It takes about 25 minutes by car.
+However, you will need to buy different tickets for both activities.
+A ticket for a boat trip does not give you access to the centre and vice versa.
+When you book a trip, you will be given the option to order a combination ticket for the WEC with a discount.
+This ticket for the WEC is valid on the day of the trip.

 Can I join the seal release?

-You can.
-We sell tickets for our seal releases via our online ticket shopIf you would like more information about this special boat tour, you can read about it on our boat tours page.
+Yes, you can.
+We sell tickets for our release trips via our online ticket shop.
+Would you like more information about this special trip?
+You can read it on our this page.

 We can never plan releases far in advance.
-When an animal has recovered, we aim to return the seal to the sea as soon as possible.
-Therefore, we plan releases seven to ten days in advance on average.
-Are there no dates on our calendar?
-Then there are no animals that have recovered sufficiently to be released.
+Once an animal has recovered, we aim to return the seal to the sea as soon as possible.
+That is why we plan releases on average seven to ten days in advance.
+Are there no dates on the ticket page?
+Then there are no animals that have recovered enough to be released, or the planned trips are unfortunately sold out.

 There are no tickets available to release seals.
 Can I join a waiting list?